Shizheng-Wen/Personalweb/content/project/ML Aeroelasticity/index.md

 <img src="./photo/6.jpg" alt="6" style="zoom:40%;" />

 Here, Prof. Dowell recorded a testimonial video for me.
-He is the elected member of national academy of engineering and honorary fellow of AIAA.
+He is the elected member of National Academy of Engineering and honorary fellow of AIAA.
+He was the former dean of the school of engineering at duke university and former professor at MIT and Princeton.
 In 2016, he received the highest individual honor for achievement in aeronautics.